 Sonia is a Social Worker with a background in alcohol and drug practice, project management, remote area work and service commissioning.
 She also has a Master in International and Community Development.
 All-in-all it's a marvellous combo of skills and experience for building family responsive AOD practice across Queensland.
 When she's not employing these skills she's deploying her quick, dry wit on her work colleagues...

 Anita is a Nurse with a Masters of Public Health.
 She has over 12 years’ experience primarily in the Emergency Department alongside placements with DABIT and the Queensland Drug and Alcohol Court.
 Many of those years doing night shift have resulted in her becoming quite the coffee connoisseur!
 She is passionate about bringing her medical knowledge into providing biopsychosocial care for clients and breaking down stigma.

 Niall has been working in the multimedia design field for several years with experience in interactive displays, video editing and creative problem solving.
 He now slaves away in a dark, window-less office to make other team members' presentations look amazing.
-He hopes this career path will be a stepping stone for his dream job - becoming a pro angler!

 It was a VHS copy of Spike Lee’s Do The Right Thing that sent Denny onto a path of making moving pictures.
 He now has many years of experience working in video production and post production.
 His experience includes lifestyle television, art documentaries, music videos, short films and corporate videos and has worked hands-on in all aspects of video creation.
 Denny now collaborates with the Insight and Dovetail teams to transform their knowledge and skills into engaging and educational videos.